What to Do If You Find a Lost Credit Card

 If you have a credit card, you can easily imagine the panicked feeling of losing your card, especially in a public location.
 Worst case scenario, someone less than honest finds your card and racks up a bunch of purchases on your account leaving you with the task of explaining it to your credit card issuer and trying to get the charges removed from your account.
 So if you're on the other end of the equation and you find someone's credit card, it's easy to be sympathetic.

 Trying to do the right thing in this situation can be tough.
 You don't want to just leave the credit card there for a thief to pick it up.
-On the other hand, trying to be a Good Samaritan can put you at risk; depending on your state's laws you could be committing a felony by having someone else's credit card without their permission.
+On the other hand, trying to be a Good Samaritan can put you at risk; depending on your state's laws, you could be committing a felony by having someone else's credit card without their permission.

-What could happen to the cardholder?
+What Could Happen to the Cardholder?

 Say someone else found the lost credit before you did, used it to make purchases, then tossed it so they wouldn't be caught with it.

 Legally, a cardholder could be responsible for up to $50 of purchases made on a lost credit card depending on how long it takes the cardholder to report the missing credit card.
 On the other hand, if a cardholder has lost their debit card (which is connected to their checking account), they lose all the money taken from their account.
-This could happen if it takes the cardholder awhile to notice the card is missing and report it to the bank.
+It could happen if it takes the cardholder awhile to notice the card is missing and report it to the bank.

 Your first instinct might be to track down the owner of the credit card.
-It sounds like the noble thing to do and it's probably what most of us would prefer if we'd lost a credit card.
+It sounds like the noble thing to do, and it's probably what most of us would prefer if we'd lost a credit card.

 The internet and social media make it easier than ever to find people.
 You might consider doing a Google or Facebook search to locate the credit card owner, but there's a huge risk of giving the card to the wrong person.
 Besides a name, credit cards don't contain any other identifying information you can use to verify that you're giving the card to the right cardholder.
 Unless the cardholder has a very rare name, it may not be easy to be sure you've found the correct person.
-And do you really want to take on the responsibility of verifying that you're giving the credit card to the rightful cardholder?
+And do you want to take on the responsibility of verifying that you're giving the credit card to the rightful cardholder?

 There are a few ways to handle finding someone else's lost credit card that takes some of the responsibility off you.

-Turn it in at the location where you found the card.
 There's a chance the person who lost their credit card will try to retrace their steps to figure out where the card was lost.
 If you found the credit card at a reputable location, it may be safe to turn the card into a manager or to the customer service desk.

 Be aware that the person you give the card to may not be as honest as you — they could use the card fraudulently or sell the credit card information on the internet.
 If you can't find anyone to give the card to at the retail location or you don't think it's safe to hand over someone else's credit card, consider a few other options.